lisegmbh/MettHub/README.md

+> :warning: **Unmaintained blog post example**: This repository contains code examples for on of our blog posts.
+We do not maintain or update this repository.

 # MettHub

 This is a simple demonstration of building and running ASP.NET applications in a Docker container and part of this [blog post](https://www.lise.de/blog/permalink/63/).